agormp/sumt/README.md

 end;
 ```

-### One large file from MCMC analysis, with verbose screen output
+### Example 2: One large file from MCMC analysis, with verbose screen output

 The command below causes sumt to do the following:

 * Summarise the tree samples in the file `mhc.nexus.t`
-* Overwrite any existing output files with no warning
 * Discard 50% of tree samples as burn-in
 * Report 75% credible set of topologies (i.e., all the most frequently seen topologies to a cumulated probability of 75%)
 * Report mean, variance, and standard error of the mean of branch lengths for all bipartitions seen in more than 10% of input trees
+* Overwrite any existing output files with no warning
 * Print more verbose output to screen, including running count of

 ```
-python sumt -b 0.5 -t 75 -f 0.1 -n -v mhc.nexus.t
+sumt -b 0.5 -t 0.75 -f 0.1 -n -v mhc.nexus.t
 ```

 #### Screen output